Cairi-S/vegan-Glasgow/documentation/TESTING.md

 Navigation Bar

-Hover over navigation items, and speach bubble/social media icons in the footer ensuring there is no discernable change other than the pointer turning to a hand and the item changing color from off white to dark green.
+Hover over navigation items, contact page link and social media icons in the footer ensuring there is no discernable change other than the pointer turning to a hand and the item changing color from off white to dark green.

 Logged out users:
 *Header*